redtexts/texts/gorter_1920_open_letter_to_lenin.md

 You write about Communism in Western Europe.

 "The vanguard of the West-European proletariat has been won" (p.
 70).
 This is wrong, Comrade.
 "The period of propaganda is past" (p.
 69).
 This is not true.
 "The proletarian vanguard has been won over ideologically."
 This is not so, Comrade.
 This stands in line (and it proceeds from the same mentality) with what I read in Bukharin, not long ago: "English capitalism is bankrupt."
 I also read in Radek similar fantasies, that were closer to astrology than astronomy.
 Nothing of this is true.
 Except for Germany, there is no vanguard anywhere yet.
 Neither in England, nor France, nor Belgium, nor Holland, nor, if I am well informed, in most of the Scandinavian countries.
-There are only a few "Eclaireurs," who do not agree yet about the course that must be followed [(34)][notes].
+There are only a few "Eclaireurs," who do not agree yet about the course that must be followed^[The English Comm­unists for instance, with regard to the most important matter of affiliation to the Labour Party.].
 "The period of propaganda is past" is a terrible lie.

 No, Comrade, this period is just beginning in Western Europe.
 There is no firm kernel anywhere as yet.